Bacolod City Domestic Airport

 The airport was built by the Lopez family in 1936 to serve the Iloilo–Negros Air Express Company's flights to and from Bacolod, Iloilo and Manila.
 It was bought by Philippine Airlines after World War II.
 The Bacolod City Domestic Airport ceased operations on 17 January 2008, prior to the opening of the Bacolod–Silay Airport which began operations the day after.
 Though the airport closed, the main terminal building was converted to ticketing offices, while the Cebu Pacific Terminal around 400m from it was made into an Aviation School for aircraft mechanics, as well as ground pilot training.
-Between 2014 until 2017, the main terminal was demolished and a small portion of it currently remains, serving as a Philippine Airlines ticketing office.
+In 2017, the main terminal was demolished.

 In 2016, Senator Franklin Drilon suggested to the city government of Bacolod to re-develop the whole airport grounds into a business park, following the success of converting the Mandurriao Airport in Iloilo City into Iloilo Business Park.

 Former airlines and destinations

 The destinations of Bacolod City Domestic Airport before its closure.